About ChemE at USC

-Chemical Engineering is the only engineering discipline that makes extensive use of chemical transformations (i.e., reactions) in addition to physical transformations (such as machining and molding) to achieve added value.
-Thus Chemical Engineers are employed in virtually all manufacturing industries, from the basic chemical, materials, energy, food, pharmaceutical and microelectronics industries to the myriad consumer product industries, because all manufacturing involve chemical transformations in one way or another.
-This means that Chemical Engineers must be very broadly educated and trained as well as highly adaptable.
+Chemical Engineering is the only engineering discipline that makes extensive use of chemical transformations (i.e. reactions) in addition to physical transformations (such as machining and molding) to achieve added value.
+Thus, chemical engineers are employed in virtually all manufacturing industries, from the basic chemical, materials, energy, food, pharmaceutical and microelectronics industries to the myriad consumer product industries, because all manufacturing involves chemical transformations in one way or another.
+This means that chemical engineers must be very broadly educated and trained as well as highly adaptable.

-An overview of the three degree programs can be found at the links above, and the details for each of the programs are located in the Chemical Engineering Student Handbook.
+An overview of the three degree programs and the details for each are located in the Chemical Engineering Student Handbook.